saha-indranil/sem4/OS/assignment5/lab5.md

 else
   echo "Maximum number is: $num3" fi
 ```

 ---

-*4) to check whether a given number is prime or not.*
+_4) Write a shell script to check whether a given number is prime or not._

 ```bash
 #!/bin/bash